 At the 2014 Wales Summit, Allied Heads of State and Government endorsed the Substantial NATO-Georgia Package.
 The Package aims to strengthen Georgia's defences and ability to work side-by-side with NATO forces.
-It involves advice and training, strengthened liaison, multi-national exercises and enhanced interoperability opportunities.
+NATO Allies and partners are currently supporting Georgia with around 38 resident and non-resident experts under the Substantial Package.
+These experts are involved in providing advice and training across 15 different areas of work, ranging from acquisition, logistics and planning, to cyber defence and exercises.
 These measures will help Georgia advance in its preparations for membership in the Alliance.